 Not enough room on hard drive -

-Remove the temp files and old restore points using the UBCD cleanup form or the appropriate XP/Vista/Win7 cleanup form.
+Remove the temp files and old restore points using the Triage cleanup form - ( formerly known as UBCD cleanup form) or the appropriate XP/Vista/Win7 cleanup form.
 See if this freed up enough room.

 Large hard drives are inexpensive.
 Example: a 320GB hard drive for a laptop costs approximately $ 60.00 - $ 70.00.
 Refer customer to Repair Center.
 The Repair Center can order the new HD and likely clone the old HD to the new one.